usamec/cntk-rs/README.md

 Build scripts are not ready yet, might not work outside of 64bit linux.

+## Other limitations

+Only works with single precision (f32 in Rust, float in C++) types.
+Only works with dense representations of vectors/matrices/tensors.

-## Plans
+## Roadmap

 * Figure out how to pass data in and out.
-* Implement most of graph building functionality.
-Probably using some sort of code generation.
+Currently `Value::batch` for input and `Value::to_vec` should be enough.
+* Variable creation.
+* Gradients.
+* Training simple feed forward net.
-Goal is to have either recurrent or seq2seq network training possible.
+* Training recurrent or seq2seq net.
+* Code for most operations. (probably generated).
+* Write some meaningful examples.